Three of Swords and Six of Pentacles

 Combination of card Three of Swords and reversed card Six of Pentacles

-Three of Swords with a reversed Six of Pentacles – a bitter combination.
-There's heartache without support.
+Three of Swords with a reversed Six of Pentacles – a brutal combination.
+There's heartache without a safety net.
 Your attempts to help others through their pain hit a wall of misunderstanding or ingratitude.
-Resources are dwindling, and no progress is in sight.
-It's time to change tactics – sometimes you need to step back to see the whole picture.
+Resources are running thin, and there's no light at the end of the tunnel.
+Time to switch up your approach – sometimes you need to step back to see the bigger picture.

 Combination of reversed card Three of Swords and card Six of Pentacles

-A Reversed Three of Swords whispers of subsiding pain.
-Wounds are healing, albeit slowly.
+A reversed Three of Swords whispers of fading pain.
+Wounds are healing, though slowly.
 The upright Six of Pentacles amplifies this process – someone nearby is ready to lend a hand.
-The recovery period will be gentler thanks to the support of those around you.
-Don't turn away from an outstretched hand – sometimes accepting help is harder than offering it.
+The recovery period will be smoother thanks to the support of those around you.
+Don't push away an outstretched hand – sometimes accepting help is tougher than offering it.

 Combination of reversed card Three of Swords and reversed card Six of Pentacles

-Both cards are reversed – healing is happening, but in isolation.
-The Three of Swords is slowly releasing pain, while the Six of Pentacles suggests: don't count on outside help.
-Your inner resources are running low, and your strength is nearly spent.
-It's time to reassess your priorities – you can't save a sinking ship if you're going under yourself.
+Both cards are reversed – healing is happening, but you're going it alone.
+The Three of Swords is slowly releasing its grip, while the Six of Pentacles suggests: don't bank on outside help.
+Your inner resources are running on empty, and your strength is nearly tapped out.
+Time to reassess your priorities – you can't save a sinking ship if you're drowning yourself.